Blaubeuren: Geographical location

 The core city Blaubeuren lies at the foot of the Swabian Jura, 16 km west of Ulm.

 Neighboring communities

-The city is borders to the north to Suppingen and Berghülen, on the east to Blaustein, in the south to Ulm and Erbach and in the west to Schelklingen and Heroldstatt.
+The city borders to the north with Suppingen and Berghülen, on the east with Blaustein, in the south with Ulm and Erbach and in the west with Schelklingen and Heroldstatt.

 Constituent

 The city Blaubeuren consists of the districts Blaubeuren, Gerhausen, Altental, Asch, Beiningen, Pappelau, Beimerstetten, Sotzenhausen, Seißen, Wennenden, Sonderbuch and Weiler with the core city Blaubeuren and 18 other villages, hamlets, farms and (individual) houses.

 Castles

 Within the town borough are the ruins of a number of castles: Ruck Castle and Blauenstein Castle, Hohengerhausen Castle (in Gerhausen), Günzelburg Castle and Burkartsweiler (both in Seißen), Sirgenstein Castle (in Weiler), and Gleißenburg Castle (in Beiningen).

 Coat of arms

 The coat of arms for the town shows the so-called Blaumännle (little blue man), a small man dressed in blue on a gold background.